Fire Flower Garden

 Plants and Tubers

 Barb grows a wide range of tried and true plant material that is habituated to the harsh conditions in central Maine.
-Fire Flower Garden is MOFGA Certified Organic and offers hard field grown perennials, bulb and tuberous plants.
+Fire Flower Garden offers hard field grown perennials, bulb and tuberous plants.
 Plants are divided and transplanted at the most auspicious time of year for each plant.

 Fire Flower garden plants and tubers are available during the summer season at Belfast Farmers’ Market, Belfast Maine, May though September, Fridays from 9am to 1pm.